Jordan Oesterle

-Jordan Oesterle (/ˈoʊstərli/ OH-stər-lee; born June 25, 1992) is an American professional ice hockey defenseman for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
+Jordan Oesterle (/ˈoʊstərli/ OH-stər-lee; born June 25, 1992) is a retired American professional ice hockey defenseman who played in the National Hockey League (NHL) for the Edmonton Oilers, Chicago Blackhawks, Arizona Coyotes, Detroit Red Wings, Calgary Flames, Boston Bruins, and Nashville Predators.
+He played college ice hockey for Western Michigan.

 Early life

 Oesterle was born on June 25, 1992, in Dearborn Heights, Michigan, U.S. He attended Divine Child High School located in Dearborn, Michigan in 2010.

 Playing career

 Collegiate

-Undrafted, Oesterle played collegiate hockey with the Western Michigan Broncos of the NCAA National Collegiate Hockey Conference Conference, from 2010 to 2014.
+Undrafted, Oesterle played collegiate hockey with the Western Michigan Broncos of the National Collegiate Hockey Conference (NCHC), from 2010 to 2014.
 On March 31, 2014, Oesterle signed a two-year entry-level contract with the Edmonton Oilers.

 Professional

 Edmonton Oilers

 In his rookie professional season in 2014–15 season, Oesterle was initially re-assigned to AHL affiliate, the Oklahoma City Barons.
 He compiled 21 points in 49 games with the Barons before he received his first NHL recall on February 20, 2015.
 The following day he made his NHL debut with the Oilers in a game against the Anaheim Ducks.